xiongk74/uw-oshkosh-divi/README.md

 2. Run ```npm install```
 3. The Sass linter requires Ruby and <a href='https://github.com/causes/scss-lint' target='_blank'>scss-lint</a>.
 Run ```gem install scss_lint```

-It should be noted that this package runs some UNIX commands, so this won't work on Windows.
-It does work on Linux and Mac.

 That's it!
 You should have everything you need to run scripts for uw-oshkosh-divi.

 # Commands